Glossary of Jungian Terms

-Method of association in the interpretation of dreams based on comparative studies of mythology, religion, fairy tales, alchemy, astrology etc.
+Method of association in the dream interpretation consisting in collecting parallel materials drawn from mythology, religion, fairy tales, alchemy, astrology etc. -> See also free associations.

 Animus.
 The archetype of male in woman.

-The form or representation taken by the archetype in dreams, fantasies, cultural and religious (mythical) products.
+Archetypal image.
+The form or representation taken by the archetype in dreams, fantasies, cultural and religious (mythical) products. -> See alsoa archetypes.

 The process of conscious integration of the contents of the personal and collective unconscious.
 The assimilation is the result of conscious elaboration (insight) in the psychotherapeutic process.

 Collective unconscious.
-Distinctive from the personal unconscious, the collective unconscious is made of archetypes or primordial images.
+Distinctive from the personal unconscious, consists in archetypes or primordial images. -> See also personal unconscious.

 Compensation.
-A natural process of reestablishing a certain balance in the psyche.
+A natural process of maintaining a certain balance in the psyche. -> See also homeostasis.

 Or "conjunction", term used in alchemy to define the union of opposites.
-From the psychological point of view, it means the union of the conscious with the unconscious, process that is also called individuation.
+From the Jungian's psychological point of view, it means the union of the conscious and unconscious, process that is also called individuation. -> See also individuation.

 Constellation.
 Activation of a psychic personal complex or an archetypal content.

-According to Jung the path to individuation leads one through opposing attitudes.
-See laso Compensation.
+the path to individuation leads one to opposing sides within the psyche.

-Individuation.
-Complex process of synthesis of the Self which consists mainly of the union of the unconscious with the conscious.
+Described by Jung as the process of synthesis of the Self which consists mainly of the union of the unconscious and the consciousness. -> See also collective unconscious.

 Inflation.
 Following the identification with an archetypal image, the effect of this identification is to exaggerate the proportions of the Ego.

 Libido.
-Tendency towards, lust, psychic energy that can be transmitted to other drives as well.
+Tendency towards, lust, psychic energy.
 For Jung the libido is not only sexual, while Freud considers it is only sexual.

 Persona.
 Mask of the Ego, its social expression, the way the others see us.

-Alchemist term identified by Jung with the process of individuation and accomplishment of the Self.
+Alchemist term identified by Jung with the process of individuation and accomplishment of the self. -> See also self.